suryakala1508/campaign-events/NOTES.md

 - `event_id` is the identifier for one event ,so i will use for duplicate detection.

-- If the same id received more than once,i will count it only once
+- If the same id received more than once,i will count it only once.

 - Duplicate detection should apply across the service,not just within a single batch.

 - `timestamp` represents when the event happened at the provider, not when relay received it.

-- I will use the timestamp when calculating the time-based statistics
+- I will use the timestamp when calculating the time-based statistics.

 - When statistics are grouped by day, I will use the event's UTC date.